-Within the pillars education, research and operations, we focus on the following SDGs:
+Within the three pillars there will be a focus on the following SDGs:

 Keep reading in the Sustainability Vision 2030